top of page

 The Living Room: A Furniture Refresh That Honors Memory

 Take that large New York street sign hanging above the sofa.
 It's not centered (and that's the point).
-This piece represents where Stephanie's mom grew up, and she's held onto it for years.
+This piece represents where the client's mom grew up, and she's held onto it for years.
 There was absolutely no reason to move it or replace it.
 Sometimes the best design decision is knowing what to keep.

 Playing with Placement and Personal History

 We positioned the Thayer Coggin sofa—a beauty with soft, curved lines—off-center from the street sign.
 It creates visual interest and feels collected rather than matchy-matchy.
 The orange print hanging nearby?
-That had been living in Stephanie's closet for years.
+That had been living in the clients closet for years.
 She loved it but never knew where to put it.
 We had it framed in light burl wood (which echoes the darker burl wood coffee table from Crate and Barrel) and suddenly it had a home.

 The Custom Yellow Side Table: Making Magic from Scraps

 Here's where things get fun.
-While working on Stephanie's custom bedroom dresser, we spotted a vintage wood table base in the woodworker's shop.
+While working on the custom bedroom dresser, we spotted a vintage wood table base in the woodworker's shop.
 We flipped it upside down and had a custom round piece of yellow glass made for the top—instant pop of color in a space filled with subtle neutrals and cool tones.
 This is what we mean by living design: seeing potential in unexpected places and creating something completely unique.

 Layering Old and New

 The new pieces—a Loloi area rug, leather chair from Interior Define, green and metal accent chair from Room & Board, black sideboard from Industry West—create a fresh foundation.
-But they're balanced with Stephanie's existing items: the orange print, the street sign, a small ceramic balloon (an original art piece gifted to her that we insisted she display), and a glass bowl she already owned.
+But they're balanced with the client's existing items: the orange print, the street sign, a small ceramic balloon (an original art piece gifted to her that we insisted she display), and a glass bowl she already owned.

 The sideboard styling itself tells a story: a plant pot from HomeGoods, a small painting from Rogala Designs, coffee table books from Lulu's, and that ceramic balloon.
 It's a mix of high and low, new and cherished, that feels authentic to how Stephanie actually lives.